halissonvit/halissonvit.github.io/_posts/development/2015-04-24-using-twitter-typeahead-with-capybara.md

       end
 ```

-I think it's a little hackish, but I could not find a better solution for now.
+I think it's a little hackish, but it will do the job for now.

 Source: [typeahead.js/issues/798](https://github.com/twitter/typeahead.js/issues/798)